 Unless you are a bodybuilder, one calf implant is normally required in each leg to achieve a sexy lower leg.
 Bodybuilders may desire 2 implants per calf to reproduce the 2 heads of the gastrocnemius muscle.

 Women’s calf augmentation procedures may include liposuction to the inner knees, outer thighs and /or inner upper thighs.
-This harvested fat may be used for stem cell transfer, facial fat grafting, or Brazilian buttock lift and augmentation procedures.
+This harvested fat may be used for facial fat grafting, Brazilian buttock lift, and augmentation procedures.

 Recovering from Calf Augmentation

 A pair of crutches is recommended for the first week post-procedure.
 Most patients having only one implant in each leg can go home the same day.
 All patients receiving 2 implants per leg will need to stay at the surgery center for 24 hours and then 2 additional nights at home or a hotel with a nurse’s supervision.

 Dr. DuPéré often leaves 2 drains in place for 3 to 5 days and removes any stitches after 5 to 7 days.
 You can resume showering after the drains are removed.
 Patients should use crutches initially and must initially wear a compression garment for 7 days and then compression stockings for 3 weeks.